KernFerm/BubblesTheDev-WebBrowser/ARCHITECTURE.md

 The browser can scan common Chromium browser profile folders on Windows and import existing unpacked extension folders from Edge, Chrome, Brave, and Opera into the persistent main Electron session.

+Imported extensions are intentionally gated behind explicit user consent, runtime enablement, path normalization, and manifest validation.
+The runtime now rejects symlinked extension folders, restricts imports to Manifest V2 or V3 layouts, disables local file access when loading imported extensions, and shows an extra warning dialog for extensions that request broad or higher-risk capabilities such as `<all_urls>`, `nativeMessaging`, `proxy`, `debugger`, or `webRequestBlocking`.

 The browser also detects installed VPN clients for NordVPN, ExpressVPN, ProtonVPN, and WireGuard.
 A VPN manager panel can validate and import ProtonVPN WireGuard `.conf` files for local reuse, while installed VPN applications can be launched from the browser shell.

 ### Diagnostics